BOB DYLAN BOOKS IN ENGLISH LANGUAGE, A letter:

 ALL THE WAY DOWN TO ITALY -BOB DYLAN IN ITALY 1963-1991, by Paolo

-ALL THESE PEOPLE -100 CHARACTERS WHO INSPIRED BOB DYLAN TO CREATE HIS COLORFUL SONGS, by Jan Joos & Ivan Brackin
+ALL THESE PEOPLE, by Jan Joos & Ivan Brackin

 ALWAYS OTHER VOICES -WRITINGS ON BOB DYLAN IN THE 21st CENTURY, by Stephen Scobie.